§ Trust Spanning Protocol (TSP) Specification

 After endpoint B

-processed the first TSP message from VID_a
+processes the first TSP message from VID_a

 to VID_b

-and accepted a new relationship <VID_b, VID_a>
+and has accepted a new relationship <VID_b, VID_a>

 can update the corresponding relationship into a bi-directional relationship (VID_b, VID_a)